Quiet All-Terrain Tires: 6 Best Picks for 2026

 Best for: A rugged-looking all-terrain tire that still aims for calm road manners.

-Why it’s a quiet choice: The Pirelli Scorpion All Terrain Plus gives you a tougher tread appearance without moving into the louder mud-terrain category.
-It is a good match if you want a confident light-truck or SUV tire for mixed roads, gravel, and occasional dirt.
+Why it’s a quiet choice: Pirelli describes the Scorpion All Terrain Plus as an all-terrain tire built for reliable on- and off-road use with minimal road noise.
+It is a good match if you want a tougher tread appearance for mixed roads, gravel, and occasional dirt without moving to a mud-terrain pattern.

 Off-road practicality: The tread design supports grip on loose surfaces while still keeping a road-use focus.
 It is also built with stone-ejecting features that can help reduce trapped debris.